 Types of air purifiers that are bad for plants

 So far we have looked at different air purifiers and found out that certain types can be beneficial for plants and their growth.
 But does the opposite also hold true – are some air purifiers bad for plants?
 They can be if they produce ozone.
-Referring back to our graph above: air ionizers works, UV-C light purifiers, and ozone generators have the potential to be bad for plants and even kill them.
+Referring back to our graph above: air ionizers, UV-C light purifiers and ozone generators have the potential to be bad for plants and even kill them.

 Air ionizers and UV-C light air purifiers are the next most common air purifier type after HEPA filters.
 They can come as a standalone device or part of a larger filtration system.
 You should always look for information regarding ozone emission, as some of these devices produce ozone, while others do not.
 Air ionizers can help plants grow the most, but only if they do not produce any ozone.
 So if an air ionizer or UV light purifier does not produce ozone, they are helpful for plants.
 If they do produce ozone, they are bad for plants.

-Ozone generators (ozonators) clean the air by releasing huge amounts of ozone into the air.
+Ozone generators (ozonators) clean the air by releasing huge amounts of ozone in the air.
 There is really no way to avoid ozone using these kinds of devices.
 Stay away from ozone generators if you are worried about your plants.
-They produce an (unavoidable) large amount of ozone by default, which not only stops the growth of plants but can also kill them.
+They produce an (unavoidable) large amount of ozone by default, which not only stops the growth of plants, but can also kill them.

 Also, always pay extra attention to filtration systems that combine some of these air purifying technologies.
 Always read the product description about any possible ozone emission.
 While a small amount of ozone is not deadly to plants, it can definitely stun plant growth.